 - Chemistry, Manufacturing, and Controls; and

 Target Animal Safety

 The drug sponsor must show that the drug is safe to the target animal species when it is used according to the label.
-To prove the drug’s safety, sponsors typically conduct a target animal safety study in a small number of healthy animals.
+(The target animal species is the specific animal species that the drug will be used in.)
+To prove the drug’s safety, the sponsor typically conducts a target animal safety study in a small number of healthy animals.

 The two goals of a standard target animal safety study are:

 - To identify any harmful side effects of the drug; and